halloweentown/SOEN341-W21-A7/README.md

 * CSman22 - Jackey Weng	40130001
 * HalloweenTown - James Mariotti-Lapointe	26413080

-2. What languages & techniques do you plan to use (if haven't decided, then write sth like TBD) TBD
+##2.
+What languages & techniques do you plan to use.
+TBD